What's All the Rage about Little Pieces of Gold and Silver?

 In these and other situations, smaller-sized units of metal may be more practical.
 And they are becoming quite popular as the economy shows signs of unraveling.

 Even though small gold and silver coins have been getting serious traction with the public recently, the notion of fractional coins actually goes back centuries to the time when the Spanish real (ree-AHL, or coin of the realm) would literally be cut into “pieces of eight” to enable smaller transactions.
+Other ways to invest in fractional bullion, would be popular gold and silver one ounce bars.
+Or you have the option to purchase something even smaller.

 They have a number of other uses as well.
 For example, it's much easier for folks on a limited budget to accumulate gold if they don't have to spring for a full ounce at a time.
 That's why 1/10 oz gold is a key part of our monthly savings plan.